Ztiany/android-architecture-practice/lib_network/README.md

-# An android library makes http requesting easy
+# Lib Network

-> 针对常规的 Http 请求进行封装，如果对大批量文件下载和上传有需求，则应该选择其他开源库。
+> An android library makes http requesting easy.
+It is not for massive uploading or downloading.

 ## 1 Explanation